 Our Passion for Nature Drives Our Purpose

-The original Game reserve, Tiger Canyons, was created by John Varty a passionate tiger conservationist and Filmmaker.
-JV has now returned to his home, Londolozi Game Reserve, where he continues his work in wildlife conservation.
+The original reserve, Tiger Canyon, was founded by filmmaker and conservationist John Varty.
+He has since returned to Londolozi Game Reserve, where his conservation and filmmaking work began.

 The Lodge Team